-- UNITAID's investments in malaria diagnostics focus on innovative approaches to improve the availability, affordability and access to quality point-of-care tests, including a special focus on the private sector. - UNITAID has supported an intervention to create a private sector market for quality-assured rapid diagnostic tests in five malaria endemic countries through a \$34 million investment.
-UNITAID has also invested \$9.2 million to support national malaria control programmes by evaluating the quality of rapid diagnostic tests and developing new technology to simplify and standardize quality testing and make it more sustainable.
+- Unitaid's investments in malaria diagnostics focus on innovative approaches to improve the availability, affordability and access to quality point-of-care tests, including a special focus on the private sector. - Unitaid has supported an intervention to create a private sector market for quality-assured rapid diagnostic tests (RDTs) in five malaria endemic countries through a US\$34 million investment.
+Unitaid has also invested \$9.2 million to establish sustainable standards to ensure the quality of malaria RDTs by evaluating the quality of rapid diagnostic tests and by developing new technology to simplify and expand quality testing capacity and make it more sustainable.

-April 2016 www.unitaid.org
+April 2017 www.unitaid.org